 If you’re reading this post – chances are you’re …

-- An early stage investor.
-We’ve done both SAFE notes and Crowd SAFEs at Tallyfy.
+- An early-stage investor.
+We have done both SAFE notes and Crowd SAFEs at Tallyfy.

 - An interested party for other reasons.